LibrePCB/librepcb-website/content/compare/index.md

   contain symbols, footprints, components and in future also 3D models
 - No broken references - you can rename symbols, footprints, pins, pads etc. without breaking other elements
-- LibrePCB organizes parts by category, thus it's easier and more intuitive to find the part you're looking for
+- LibrePCB organizes parts by hierarchical categories, thus it's easier and more intuitive to find the part you're looking for
 - No broken projects caused by updated or removed libraries - LibrePCB projects are self-contained and completely independent of system libraries

-**Version control of LibrePCB files makes more fun:**
+**Version control of LibrePCB files is more fun:**

-- All files of LibrePCB projects and libraries are highly optimized for usage of version control systems
+- All files of LibrePCB projects and libraries are highly optimized for version control systems
-- User-related settings are strictly separated from project-related settings so you don't commit annoying, useless changes
+- User-related settings are strictly separated from project-related settings so you don't commit annoying, useless changes (like your zoom level or canvas position)
-- LibrePCB files are canonical - if you save a project without making relevant changes, no files are modified at all
+- LibrePCB files have a canonical file format - if you save a project without making relevant changes, no files are modified at all

 **Netlist synchronization is easier with LibrePCB:**